-- The district assures that written agreements are on file in the district for multi-district programs and for the assignment of instructional personnel to a facility operated by another agency or organization.
+- 1. The district assures that written agreements are on file in the district for multi-district programs and for the assignment of instructional personnel to a facility operated by another agency or organization.
 These written agreements have been developed and approved by all participating school boards or agencies.
-Each such agreement, in accordance with Rule 6A 6.0311, F.A.C., includes but is not limited to:
+Each such agreement, in accordance with Rule 6A 6.0311, F.A.C., includes but is not limited to: - a.

-- a.
 Designating responsibilities for the implementation of district procedures

-- b.
-Providing transportation
+b.
+F Providing transportation

-- c.
-Providing program and staff supervision
+c.
+F Providing program and staff supervision

-- d.
-Funding programs
+d.
+F Funding programs

-- e.
-Dissolving the agreement
+е. [ Dissolving the agreement

-- 2. Written agreements are on file for the provision of special education and related services to this district's exceptional students through multi-district programs.
+2. Written district agreements are on file for the provision of special education and related services to this district's exceptional students through multi-programs.

+○Ye es e

-• No
+● No

-If yes, include the name(s) of the district(s) providing services and the types of ESE services provided by each district.
+If yes , include the name(s) of the district(s) providing services and the types of ESE services provided by each district.

-3. Written agreements are on file for the provision of special education and related services to exceptional students from other districts through multi-district programs.
+3. agreements are on file for the provision of special education and related services to exceptional students from other districts through strict programs.

+○Ye es e

+● No

-If yes, include the name(s) of the district(s) receiving services and the types of ESE services provided for each district.
+If yes , include the name(s) of the district(s) receiving services and the types of ESE services provided for each district.

-4. Agreements for assigning instructional personnel to a facility operated by other agencies or organizations are on file in this district.

-If yes, include the name of each agency and the instructional personnel assigned for each facility.
+• nents for assigning instructional personnel to a facility operated by other agencies or organizations are on file in this district. ● Y $\bigcirc$ N If yes, include the name of each agency and the instructional personnel assigned for each facility.
 Name of Agency: Episcopal Children's Service, Head Start Instructional Personnel Assigned: District PreKindergarten (PreK) personnel visit facilities, provide therapies as needed, and jointly collaborate.
 Name of Agency: Challenge Enterprises (Lighthouse Learning Center) Instructional Personnel Assigned: Inclusion Teacher providing consultation, collaboration, and/or support facilitation.

-Department of Juvenile Justice Facilities

-Sections 1002.42 ,1003.01 1003.52, 1003.57, 1003.573, 1011.62 and 1012.42, F.S.
-Rules 6A-1.045111, 6A-1.0503, 6A-6.0334, 6A-6.0361 and 6A-6.05281, F.A.C.

-The district school board of the county in which the residential or nonresidential Department of Juvenile Justice facility is located shall provide appropriate educational assessments and an appropriate program of instruction and special education services, including all services and documentation required by federal and state laws.
-Districts have the option of providing the educational services directly or may enter into a contract with a private provider to provide educational services.

-In accordance with section 1003.01(11)(b), F.S., "Juvenile justice provider" means the Department of Juvenile Justice, the sheriff, or a private, public, or other governmental organization under contract with the Department of Juvenile Justice or the sheriff that provides treatment, care and custody, or educational programs for youth in juvenile justice intervention, detention, or commitment programs.
+Department of of Juvenile Justice Facilities Statutory and d Regulatory Citations Section 1003 Rule 6A-6.05 appropriate e documentatio chool board of the county in which the residential or nonresidential Department of Juvenile Justice facility is located shall provide ducational assessments and an appropriate program of instruction and special education services, including all services and n required by federal and state laws.
+Districts have the option of providing the educational services directly or may enter into a contract with ider to provide educational services. other governr e with section 1003.01(11)(b), F.S., "Juvenile justice provider" means the Department of Juvenile Justice, the sheriff, or a private, public, or nental organization under contract with the Department of Juvenile Justice or the sheriff that provides treatment, care and custody, or programs for youth in juvenile justice intervention, detention, or commitment programs.
 How does the district provide educational programs for students with disabilities in the district's county jail?

-When a student with a disability is incarcerated in the Clay County jail, an Individualized Education Plan (IEP) meeting is convened at the jail.
-The IEP team updates or writes a new IEP in order to ensure the student's needs are addressed in the jail's classroom setting.
-Also, the school district provides an ESE teacher to assist the student through support facilitation in the classroom once or twice a week if needed.
+IEP team up lent with a disability is incarcerated in the Clay County jail, an Individualized Education Plan (IEP) meeting is convened at the jail.
+The dates or writes a new IEP in order to ensure the student's needs are addressed in the jail's classroom setting.
+Also, the school district ESE teacher to assist the student through support facilitation in the classroom once or twice a week if needed.
 Districts that enter into a contract with a private provider are responsible for oversight.
 For exceptional students, districts should ensure that exceptional students have a current individual educational plan (IEP), that the IEP contains measurable annual goals (including academic and functional), that the IEP is being implemented, that parents are invited to the IEP team meeting, and that the appropriate team members are present at the meeting.